This is the French Riviera itinerary you’ll want to steal… and you can!

 Early September is another great time to visit the French Riviera.
 The tourists have wrapped up their vacation and the crowds are noticeably lower.
 The weather is still pleasant and the sea is at its warmest.

-Whether you choose to travel to the French Riviera in spring or summer, this beach vacation packing list will sure come in handy.
+Whether you choose to travel to the French Riviera in spring or summer, this beach vacation packing list will surely come in handy.

 French Riviera road trip overview